inkyblackness/ss-specs/levelObjects/index.md

 ## Level Objects

 A level object is anything that is not part of the basic level layout (the tile map).
+The game knows about 476 different objects.

 Objects are identified using three values.
 They are divided by class, subclass and type.
 In this documentation such an identifier will be written as ```c/s/t```.
 For example, the energy charge station is ```9/2/1```.